 Attempted Rape: Far less common than actual rape.
 Discussion continues over whether this is a subversion, making the story more realistic, or... not.
 Honestly, a lot of the criticism for the series comes down to how this trope is handled.

 Berserk Button: Felix has a number of triggers to set him off, namely Malkar, the Sim, Malkar, his Keeper, Malkar, that time when he was crazy, and Malkar.
 Mildmay's are people pitying him and people not understanding his speech.
 Shannon's is his mother and Stephen's is Felix.
-Gideon's is the Bastion.
+Thaddeus and Gideon's is the Bastion.
 Basically the people in these books have a lot of issues, mmkay?

 More importantly, Felix and Mildmay are each other's Berserk Buttons.
 Mess with one, and the other will go batfuck on you.